francisbitontistudio/shoemaster_example/README.md

   <img src="imgs/surface.JPG" width=800>
 </p>

-After surface prepared, a grid of points need to be exported from each surfaces and written into a single json file.
-These points are used to rebuild the surfaces on server.
+After surfaces prepared, a grid of points need to be exported from each surfaces and written into a single json file.
+These points will be used to rebuild same surfaces on server.
 <p align="center">
   <img src="imgs/surfaceGrid.png" width=500>
 </p>